NateCC0902/holdyourfork/README.md

 npm install
 ```

 Step 2.
-Create your password.js
+Open main.js config your username, password, DUO CODE and course code.

+(you may edit by "code main.js" in terminal, if you have vsc)

-Inside you need:
+Inside there are:

 ```
 let username = '';
 let password = '';
 let course = 'AAAAA'; // course code you wanna add

+// line 34 you need to modif your DUO code there

+await duoF.$eval('.passcode-input', el => el.value = '1111111'); // YOUR DUO CODE GOES HERE

 ```

 Step 3.
-Open main.js (you may type code main.js in terminal if you have vscode)

-In main.js you also need set DUO passcode (dont use push).

-Step 4.
 Run it (in terminal).
 ```
 node main.js
 ```